Differences from Jenkins

 All core CI functionality is built into CircleCI.
 Features such as checking out source from GitHub or Bitbucket, running builds and tests with your favorite tools, parsing test output, and storing artifacts are first-class and plugin-free.
 When you do need to add custom functionality to your builds and deployments, you can do so with a couple snippets of bash in appropriate places.

 It is possible to make a Jenkins server distribute your builds to a number of “agent” machines to execute the jobs, but this takes a fair amount of work to set up.
 According to Jenkins’ docs on the subject, “Jenkins is not a clustering middleware, and therefore it doesn’t make this any easier.”

 CircleCI distributes builds to a large fleet of builder machines by default.
 If you use SaaS-based circleci.com, then this just happens for you, your builds don’t queue unless you are using all the build capacity in your plan, and that’s that.
 If you use CircleCI installed in your own environment, then you will appreciate that CircleCI does manage your cluster of builder machines without the need for any extra tools.

 Containers and Docker

 Talking about containerization in build systems can be complicated because arbitrary build and test commands can be run inside of containers as part of the implementation of the CI system, and some of these commands may themselves involve running containers.
 Both of these points are addressed below.
 Also note that Docker is an extremely popular tool for running containers, but it is not the only one.
 Both the terms “container” (general) and “Docker” (specific) will be used.

 If you use a tool like Docker in your workflow, you will likely also want to run it on CI.
-Jenkins doesn’t provide any built-in support for this, and it is up to you to make sure it is installed and available within your build environment.
+Jenkins does not provide any built-in support for this, and it is up to you to make sure it is installed and available within your execution environment.

 Docker has long been one of the tools that is pre-installed on CircleCI, so you can access Docker in your builds by adding